 3. Traffic.
 A website with a total monthly traffic of 20, but a domain authority of 40+ is probably not a suitable target for a guest post.

-Here are other effective ways to find relevant target websites at scale.
+Here are three ways to find guest posting opportunities at scale.

 Google Advanced search operators.